Dasha-debug/final_projekt/README.md

 ## Credits

-Images sourced from various breakfast and café collections, featuring a range of international breakfast options from Cappuccino to Oladushki.
+Few images weresourced from various breakfast and café collections, but most of them I took myself throughout the years which makes this Breakfast Menu authentic

 ## Setup